herrera-ignacio/data_structures_and_algorithms/src/algorithms/divide-and-conquer/README.md

 ### Substitution Method

-1. Guess the form of the slution
+1. Guess the form of the solution
 2. Use mathematical induction to find the constants and show that the solution works.

 As an example, let us determine an uper bound on the recurrence `T(n) = 2T(|n/2|) + n`.